 Dr. Khaled Almabrk

 Dr. Almabruk obtained his PhD from Dr. Mahmud's lab at Oregon State University in Oct.
 2016.
 He joined the Philmus lab in Dec.
 2016.
-He has focuses on two projects during his tenure including isolating natural products that we have identified using our genome mining method.
-He is also involved in investigating the biosynthesis of the triazine natural product, toxoflavin.
+He focused on two projects during his tenure including isolating natural products that we have identified using our genome mining method.
+He was also involved in investigating the biosynthesis of the triazine natural product, toxoflavin.
+Dr. Almabruk is now a Principal investigator and Scientist at Gadusol Labs (link) a startup company in Corvallis.

 Dr. Patrick Videau